How Much Infant Formula Does Your Baby Need?

 What should I know about how much infant formula my baby needs?

-Understand how to estimate about how much formula your 0 to 6 month old needs per day
+• Understand how to estimate about how much formula your 0- to 6-month-old needs per day

-How much formula for babies ages 0 to 6 months?
+How much formula for a 0 - 6-month-old?

 During the first 6 months when solid foods are not yet in the picture, there’s a simple rule of thumb to help figure out how much formula your baby needs: